ZachariahSWS/ZachariahSWS.github.io/essays/sewer-liberalism.md

 ---
 layout: default
 title: Sewer Liberalism
+subtitle: Good Outcomes Improve Vibes
 description: Accomplishments make bragging easy
 permalink: /essays/sewer-liberalism
-toc: true
+outline_thread: true
 linechart: true
 image: /images/library.jpg
 ---

-## Good Outcomes Improve Vibes

 It is no secret that liberal states like California and New York are growing much slower than conservative ones like Texas and Florida.
 California's population grew from 34.0 million in 2000 to 39.0 in 2023 (39.5 in 2020 if you only trust censuses).
 Texas by contrast has grown from 20.9 to 30.5 million (29.2 in 2020) in 2023.
 That means every year California was growing by 0.60% each year compared to 1.65% in Texas.
 The next biggest states, New York and Florida have grown 0.12% and 1.51% annualized respectively.